 Exploring the Vucedol Culture Museum

 An archaeological dig site was discovered in this riverfront locale, with remains dating back over 8,000 years.
 Built on top of the site, the museum is a cutting-edge recreation of the old hamlet, replete with replica dwellings.
 It celebrates the city’s culture, which was among the first in Europe to produce calendars and brew beer.
-The cost of a guided tourOpens in a new tab. is 105 HRK($15.12) in addition to the museum admission fee, and it is accessible in English.
+The cost of a guided tour is 105 HRK($15.12) in addition to the museum admission fee, and it is accessible in English.
 The price of admission is 45 HRK($6.48).

 Go hiking